Go to My Ireland

 Limerick

-The city's St Patrick’s celebrations feature a parade, spectacular concerts, street performers and the Limerick International Band Championship with bands from Ireland, Europe and America performing on 16th March – don’t miss it!
+The city celebrates local folklore and heroes at the Legends of Limerick parade, and you can also enjoy street shows, storytelling and the International Band Championship with bands from Ireland, Europe and America performing on March 15 – don’t miss it!

 Parade performers in dramatic costumes with props march beside a decorated float on a street in Sligo.
 Parade performers in dramatic costumes with props march beside a decorated float on a street in Sligo.